Xcdify/DotNetCoreBackendGenerator/README.md

 ## How to Use

-1. **Enter PostgreSQL Connection String**:
+1. **Enter PostgreSQL Connection String and give API name**:
    ```
    postgresql://username:password@host:port/database
    ```

 2. **Review Schema**: The app will display all detected tables and columns

+3. **Group Code by Functionality**: Select tables and group them by folders.

-3. **Preview Code**: See sample generated entity and repository code
+4. **Preview Folder/Code structure**: See sample generated folder/file structure

-4. **Generate Application**: Click "Generate Application" to create the complete .NET Core project
+5. **Generate Application**: Click "Generate Application" to create the complete .NET Core project

-5. **Download**: Download as ZIP or save to specified folder
+6. **Download**: Scroll to the bottom and Download as ZIP or save to specified folder

 ## Generated Project Structure